EirikBergesen/EirikBergesen/README.md

 - 👋 Hi, I’m @EirikBergesen
-- 👀 I’m interested in computers and stuff
+- 👀 I’m interested in computers, code, and programs.
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to write programs and code.
-- 💞️ I’m looking to collaborate on whatever i can help with
+- 💞️ I’m looking to collaborate with any friendly and fun people.
-- 📫 How to reach me: Does github have dm functionality?
+- 📫 How to reach me: Does GitHub have DM functionality?

 <!---
 EirikBergesen/EirikBergesen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.